learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 curly
 ```

-## Greedy Quantifiers
+## Quantifiers

 As an analogy, alternation provides logical OR.
 Combining the dot metacharacter `.` and quantifiers (and alternation if needed) paves a way to perform logical AND.
 For example, to check if a string matches two patterns with any number of characters in between.
 Quantifiers can be applied to both characters and groupings.
 Apart from ability to specify exact quantity and bounded range, these can also match unbounded varying quantities.
-BRE/ERE support only greedy type of quantifiers, PCRE supports two more types.
+BRE/ERE support only one type of quantifiers, whereas PCRE supports three types.
+Quantifiers in `GNU grep` behave mostly like greedy quantifiers supported by PCRE, but there are subtle differences, which will be discussed with examples later on.

 First up, the `?` metacharacter which quantifies a character or group to match `0` or `1` times.
 This helps to define optional patterns and build terser patterns compared to groupings for some cases.